 Peacock Rebellion premieres You Really Should Sit Like A Lady (or how I got to femme)

 What do martial arts, early 90's R&B divas, crotchety elders and sailor moon have to do with gender?
 A whole damn lot!
 Join Lisa Evans for an exploration of the hilarious, perplexing and sometimes infuriating contradictions in the process of gender identity formation in their first ever full length show You Really Should Sit Like A Lady (or how I got to Femme).

 Maryam Rostami premieres Untitled 1396

-Performances by Julie Tolentino, Amara Tabor Smith, Laura Arrington, Xandra Ibarra, and Maurya Kerr, developed through Tolentino's year-long Community Engagement Residency supported by the Bridge Project.
-Solo performances will be followed by a group discussion with the artists, joined by theater director Debra Levine and ChangeLab activist Scot Nakagawa.
+Featuring Julie Tolentino and The Hard Corps (Amara Tabor Smith, Larry Arrington, Xandra Ibarra, and Maurya Kerr) part of Tolentino's year-long Community Engagement Residency supported by the Bridge Project.
+In process explorations will be followed by a public group discussion with the artists, joined by Tolentino's colleagues Debra Levine and Scot Nakagawa.

 The 2017 Bridge Project is co-produced by CounterPulse, sponsored by the Joe Goode Annex, and supported by the NEA, the California Arts Council Artists Activating Communities, San Francisco Grants for the Arts, the Kenneth Rainin Foundation, and the Sakana Foundation, and generous individual donors.

 This event is supported in part by the California Arts Council, a state agency.
 Learn more at www.arts.ca.gov